jmcphers/k5hoa/content/dues.md

 <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

+## Pay Dues via Zelle

+Alternatively, send payment via Zelle to <treasurer@kingsgate5.com> and include your lot number in the notes.
+There is no added fee with Zelle.

 ## Pay Dues via Check

 To pay your dues via check, make out a check to **Kingsgate Five Homeowners Assoc.** and mail it to the following address: